8 Great Ideas for Your Sausalito Bike Ride

 5. Beautiful bay-side benches where you can sit and have a snack or sandwich, especially along the Bridgeway Promenade (the location where I took the photo above).

 6. If you want to see where the locals eat and shop, allow time to go to bike-friendly Caledonia Street.
 Just don’t tell the tour companies where it is!

-7. Although traffic laws are enforced aggressively due to the crowds (see below) Sausalito Police and local events are bike-friendly.
-The SPD offers joint training events with the Marin County Bicycle Coalition, and the Sausalito Art Festival features free bike valet parking.
-You'll see officers patrolling downtown on their bikes.
+8. Although traffic laws are enforced due to the crowds, Sausalito Police and local events are bike-friendly.
+The SPD has offered joint training events with the Marin County Bicycle Coalition, and the Sausalito Art Festival features free bike valet parking.
+You’ll see officers patrolling downtown on their bikes.

 1. Dress in layers and stay hydrated.
-Perceived temperatures can move 20 degrees up or down in minutes on the Golden Gate Bridge and in the portions of the Marin Headlands that face the Pacific Ocean, and the fog arrives or disappears... and that's before we allow for the wind chill effect from the speed of your bike and it’s easy to feel like a Popsicle or a corn dog.
+Perceived temperatures can move 20 degrees up or down in minutes on the Golden Gate Bridge and in the portions of the Marin Headlands that face the Pacific Ocean, and the fog can arrive or disappear unexpectedly.
+Add in the wind chill effect from the speed of your bike and it’s easy to feel like a Popsicle or a corn dog.

 2. Allow time.
 We constantly hear about people who intend to ride through Sausalito without stopping, then wish they had time to take a break here and enjoy the food, art, views or shops.

-4. Know the dangerous choke points where cars or other, less experienced riders can panic and accidents happen.
+4. Know the dangerous choke points where cars or less experienced riders can veer unexpectedly and accidents happen.
 We cover most of these in our page on riding the Golden Gate Bridge to Sausalito.
-In general, assume that downtown Sausalito will be crowded with pedestrians (not to mention cars) and that some patience and pauses will be required to get through that area.
+Assume that downtown Sausalito will be crowded with pedestrians (not to mention cars) and that patience will be required to get through that area.